 Long-term establishment of national expertise in key strategic areas

-Since the turn of the millennium many of Knut and Alice Wallenberg Foundation’s strategic initiatives have helped to build up an extensive network for the furtherance of expertise in basic science in the Swedish scientific community and in Swedish industry, in fields such as life sciences, mathematics, data, materials science and AI and quantum technology.
+Since the turn of the millennium many of Knut and Alice Wallenberg Foundation’s strategic initiatives have helped to build up an extensive network for the furtherance of expertise in basic science in the Swedish scientific community and in Swedish industry, in fields such as life sciences, mathematics, data, materials science, AI, quantum technology and future use and management of Swedish forests.

-Over a period of almost 20 years brick after brick has been added in the creation of two clusters: a life sciences network and a network in mathematics, data, AI and quantum technology, generating reciprocal synergies.
+Over a period of almost 20 years brick after brick has been added in the creation of three clusters: a life sciences network and a network in mathematics, data, AI and quantum technology, and in sustainable materials science generating reciprocal synergies.

 The goal is to ensure that Swedish academic and industrial research is at the forefront of the rapid developments taking place in the fields set to dominate societal development.